 The Automated Actions feature (shown below) lets you set actions that automatically trigger when a specified event occurs on a computer.
 For example, if the computer is compromised, you can take a forensic snapshot, isolate it, move it to a specified group (or any combination of these).
 You can also submit suspicious files for analysis on detection.
 In each case, the minimum threat level (Critical, High, Medium or Low) required to trigger the action can be specified.

 The Management menu contains a number of other standard features.
-There are Groups, Policies, Exclusions, and deployment options.
+There include Computers, Groups, Policies, Exclusions, and deployment options.

 Within the details of any individual computer is a link to Device Trajectory (shown in the screenshot below).
 This displays detection events by date (the row of red dots along the top of the page).
 The page provides a very detailed view of each event, using a timeline to show the order of the stages.
 There is a wealth of information here to assist with the investigation of an attack, including system processes involved, hashes of suspicious files, IP addresses accessed, and much more.
 Right-clicking on a process name in the System column opens a context menu with numerous options, including a summary of detections or a complete report from VirusTotal.
 There is also the option Investigate in Cisco Threat Response.
 This opens a separate console, which lets you explore the nature of the threat and the impact it has had on your network.

-The Endpoint Isolation feature has to enabled in the relevant policy before it can be used.
+The Endpoint Isolation feature has to be enabled in the relevant policy before it can be used.
 It allows you to block all incoming and outgoing network traffic on a computer (with the exception of management-console communications).
-This allows you to investigate a potential threat safely.
+This lets you investigate a potential threat safely.

 Windows Endpoint Protection Client